scrapy/scrapy/docs/intro/tutorial.rst

 * :meth:`~scrapy.spiders.Spider.parse`: a method that will be called to handle the response downloaded for each of the requests made.
-The response parameter is an instance of :class:`~scrapy.http.Response` that holds the page content and has further helpful methods to handle it.
+The response parameter is an instance of :class:`~scrapy.http.TextResponse` that holds the page content and has further helpful methods to handle it.

   The :meth:`~scrapy.spiders.Spider.parse` method usually parses the response, extracting the scraped data as dicts and also finding new URLs to